Oklahoma Watch: Mexican Consulate in OKC pushed to 2023

-OKLAHOMA CITY — When a Mexican diplomat mentioned the “potential future opening” of a consulate last week in Oklahoma City, someone in Oklahoma City Community College interrupted him briefly with a quiet “woo!” and fist pump.
+OKLAHOMA CITY — When a Mexican diplomat mentioned the “potential future opening” of a consulate in Oklahoma City last week, someone at Oklahoma City Community College interrupted him briefly with a quiet “woo!” and fist pump.

 “But I’ve learned something from my friends in the United States who say ‘you don’t count your chickens before they hatch.”